carbon-design-system/carbon-website-archive/src/content/components/progress-indicator/usage.md

 #### Indicate the current step

 Keeping the user informed of where they currently are within the process or task at hand will give them a sense of control.
 This helps the user to know where they are in relation to where they have been, and what sections are to follow.
-Clear labels should accompany the Progress Indicator to indicate what the user will accomplish within each step.
+Clear labels should accompany the progress indicator to indicate what the user will accomplish within each step.
 Keep labels between one to two words.

 #### Validation

 Use validation to confirm that a previous step has been completed.
-If the user cannot proceed onto another step without first completing a task, use an [Inline Notification](/experimental/notification) to inform them.
+If the user cannot proceed onto another step without first completing a task, use an [inline notification](/experimental/notification) to inform them.